Gallery, Land (Arte Polvera)

 ….

-Some recurring questions: How does a gallery keep-up with itself?
+Some recurring questions to keep in mind: How does a gallery keep-up with itself?
 How does it keep-track of its rates and productions (and its rates of production)?
 What is the language of this gallery and how does that relate its structures, functions, programs, and exhibitions?
 (These questions have been asked before, beginning at least in the 60s in Europe and the US, but since the concept of the gallery still seems slippery, and relatively unaccounted for compared to collectives, collections, and museums—and even fairs and markets to some extent—it seems relevant to keep asking these questions (again and again).)

-(If we are going to take-up space, then we should give an account of ourselves, of our causes and our lacks and our lags.)
+In any case, if we are going to take-up space, then we should give an account of ourselves, of our causes and our lacks and our lags.

 ….

 It is the place of the gallery (and its inhabitants) to investigate how the historical/material conditions of an “art object”—including the gallery itself—are either reproduced, translated, challenged, or disinherited with each act of exhibition.
-Rather than focusing on any particular movement or theory, the program demonstrates a simultaneity of movements and theories at work along any single exhibition, artwork, object, or artist.
+Rather than focusing on any particular movement or genre or theory, the program demonstrates a simultaneity of movements, genres, and theories at work along any single exhibition, artwork, object, or artist.
 (The contemporary artwork appears in more than one place, at more than one time.)

-Through analytic and historical documentation of exhibitions, works, and artists, the gallery’s form is critically driven in response to its own processes, materials, and records: light, time, body, language, and space.
+Functions: Through analytic and historical documentation of exhibitions, works, and artists, the gallery’s form is critically driven in response to its own processes, materials, and records: light, time, body, language, and space.
 The gallery’s program is performed through physical exhibitions, analytical texts, exhibition catalogues, historical documentations, collaborative publications, and virtual collections, as well off-site events or projects.
 Orienting itself as a resource, and a vehicle of research and experimentation, as much as a formal exhibition space, the catalogues and other publications produced by the gallery provide a relational structure that extends beyond the physical premises.
+Exhibitions are positioned as part of an artist’s (and the gallery’s) process and practice, and not as authoritarian declaration: a result of what’s already in circulation.
+(Working any other way would make anything like an ‘avant-garde’ impossible to begin with: nobody is along the front or on the edge if the limits are already firmly established….)

 {Read about the gallery’s current program here: XY}